praetoriani/praetoriani/README.md

 In this repository I would like to show that it is possible to create your own, reusable and standalone web components even without a framework (such like Angular or React) 🤯.
 And that's just with plain and native HTML, CSS and Javascript 😃.<br>
 » [Visit Repository](https://github.com/praetoriani/Web-Components)
 <br>
-### 📌 AngularDevBox
+### 📌 Angular CLI DevKit
 [`#Angular`](https://github.com/topics/angular) [`#Angular CLI`](https://github.com/topics/angular-cli) [`#DevTools`](https://github.com/topics/devtools)<br>

 I work a lot with Angular, NodeJS (NPM), Typescript and HTML/SCSS these days.
 The AngularDevBox was actually just a kind of "playground" for myself.
 I tried out a lot of things here when I was learning the Angular framework.
 Accordingly, the code is also quite extensively documented and explained.
 In the end, I liked my own AngularDexBox so much that I thought about making a small "Angular Starter Project" for beginners to the Angular Framework.
-And this is the AngularDevBox.
+And this is the Angular CLI DevKit.
 <br><br>
-I am currently in the process of revising this repo and changing a few things.
-The repo should be equipped with a tutorial for the AngularDevBox, so that you can build the AngularDevBox yourself.
-The AngularDevBox will also be revised and updated a little.<br><br>
 **Update** (26.01.2024):<br>_The App is still not finished, but I decided to make this repo public._<br>
 [Visit Repository](https://github.com/praetoriani/Angular-CLI-DevKit)
 <br>